FranciscoOnt/checkout-sdk-js/docs/interfaces/braintreevisacheckoutpaymentinitializeoptions.md

 enter their payment details via a modal.
 You can hook into events emitted by the modal by providing the callbacks listed below.

+A set of options that are required to initialize the Visa Checkout payment method provided by Braintree.

+If the customer chooses to pay with Visa Checkout, they will be asked to enter their payment details via a modal.
+You can hook into events emitted by the modal by providing the callbacks listed below.

 ## Hierarchy

 * **BraintreeVisaCheckoutPaymentInitializeOptions**